canonical/snapcraft/docs/explanation/bases.rst

 Mounting
 --------

-The base snap mounts itself as the root filesystem within a snap's runtime environment.
+For strictly confined snaps, the base snap mounts itself as the root filesystem within a snap's runtime environment.
 When an application runs, the base's library paths are searched directly after the paths for that snap.

+For classic confined snaps, the base snap is not mounted.
+Classic snaps can still load libraries from the base snaps under ``/snap/<base>/``.
+For more information, see the documentation for `classic confinement`_.

 Choosing a base
 ---------------